lakshmi26-u/Hotel-Booking-Cancellation-Prediction/README.md

 **Repository Note**

-The best_model.pkl file is approximately 481 MB, which is larger than GitHub's 100 MB upload limit.
-Therefore, the repository includes the notebook containing the code required to regenerate the model instead of uploading the model file.
+Since best_model.pkl is approximately 481 MB, it exceeds GitHub's file upload limit.
+Therefore, the repository contains the complete Part 3 notebook, which can be used to regenerate the model before running Part 4.

 # Part 4 – LLM-Powered Feature

-## Chosen Track

 **Track C – Model Prediction Explanation Pipeline**

 In this part, I used the best machine learning model from Part 3 and combined it with a Large Language Model (LLM).
 The model predicts whether a hotel booking is likely to be canceled or not.
 Then the LLM explains the prediction in simple and structured JSON format.
 The output is validated using a JSON schema, and a PII guardrail is used before every LLM request.